5 min read

 A recent survey reported that 90% of organisations had been subject to a phishing attack.
 You may have heard of ‘phishing’ but do not know what is it?
-By the end of this article you will understand what phishing is and the dangers of the scam.
+By the end of this article, you will understand what phishing is, what they look like and how to spot a phishing scam.

-Phishing attacks are usually under the guise of a reputable, trustworthy, household brands; Microsoft, Amazon, WhatsApp, Facebook, Outlook, Apple, Paypal, Netflix recently topped the most impersonated brands in phishing attacks.
-Coronavirus related phishing attacks have also been prevalent recently.
+Phishing attacks are usually under the guise of reputable, trustworthy, household brands; Microsoft, Amazon, WhatsApp, Facebook, Outlook, Apple, Paypal, Netflix recently topped the most impersonated brands in phishing attacks.
+Coronavirus-related phishing attacks have also been prevalent recently.

 Scammers imitate trustworthy brands or government agencies because you are more likely to trust and follow their instructions.
 Combine this 'authority' with a message that creates urgency or emotion such as panic (payment failed), elation (register to claim tax back) or may satisfy your desires or if something is in short supply (fast track for coronavirus test/vaccine), and you can see how it is very easy to have a knee-jerk reaction and click on that dodgy link!

-Many businesses fall victim to cyber attacks or data breaches.
-Similarly to the individual attack, you may get a malicious email or message from a business that you know.
+Many businesses fall victim to cyber-attacks or data breaches.
+Similar to an individual attack, a malicious email or message can be addressed from a business that you know.